-He does not hold directorship in any public companies and has no family relationship with any Director and/or major shareholder of the Company.
-He has no conflict of interest with the Company and has no conviction for any offences within the past five years.
+He does not hold directorship in any public companies and listed corporation and has no family relationship with any Director and/ or major shareholder of the Company.
+He has no conflict of interest with the Company and has no conviction for any offences within the past five (5) years other than traffic offence, if any.
 There is no public sanction or penalty imposed on him by relevant regulatory bodies.